International Women’s Day: Celebrating the Courageous Caregivers Who #ChooseToChallenge

 The courage to challenge leads to change.
 This International Women’s Day we’re celebrating all the women who #ChooseToChallenge – volunteers, donors, and caregivers – leaving a lasting impact.
 In Sub-Saharan Africa, this is often demonstrated by courageous women who, despite overwhelming odds, have held onto hope that a brighter future is possible for their loved ones.

 Many of these women have already endured one of the hardest fates imaginable.
 They’ve had to watch as their loved one suffers with a medical condition that they are helpless to treat, which often means leaving school and facing mockery from others.
-Yet many of the stories of transformation we encounter begin the same way: with a woman who refuses to accept that a life with limitations is the only future for their child.
+Yet many of the stories of transformations we encounter begin the same way: with a woman who refuses to accept that a life with limitations is the only future for their child.
 No matter how far the distance or how great their fears, the hope of healing is worth it.

 From women who fought to see their child healed from blindness, to women who stayed by their child’s side through every step of a challenging recovery onboard, here are just a few of their incredible stories.